-Learning how to make a strong, active sourdough starter for fermented bread and baking is the key for successful sourdough recipes.
+Learning how to make a strong, active sourdough starter for fermented bread and baking is the key to successful sourdough recipes.

 Those are some of the clear visual signs that your sourdough starter is mature and ready for fermented bread and baking.